 1- Identification of content

-A document categorization engine will thoroughly examine the documents as soon as users begin importing them into their system and will provide recommendations for the best category.
+A document categorization engine will thoroughly examine the documents as soon as users begin importing them into their system and will provide recommendations for the best category and types.

 Based on the structure, documents come in 3 categories: